1. Docs

 Correlation matrices — disclosure-risk assessment

-Correlation matrices are low-risk and standard practice for statistical agencies. datamirror exports a full pairwise-Pearson correlation matrix (correlations.csv) without per-cell suppression.
+Correlation matrices are low-risk and standard practice for statistical agencies. datamirror exports a full pairwise Spearman rank correlation matrix (correlations.csv) without per-cell suppression.
+Spearman is the correct input for the Gaussian copula (it is invariant to the monotone marginal transforms), and like Pearson it is an aggregate over the full sample with the same low disclosure risk.

 Aggregate statistics, not individual data